Skip to Content

 The French Word of the Day is afin, meaning “so that” or “in order to.”
 Learn how to use it in common phrases like afin de and afin que with clear examples.

-The French word afin means “so that” or “in order to.”
-It’s often used in the expressions afin de (to, in order to) and afin que (so that) to show purpose or intention.
+Afin is a French conjunction meaning “so that” or “in order to.”
+It’s most commonly used in the expressions afin de + infinitive (to, in order to) and afin que + subjunctive (so that) to show purpose or intention.
+For example, “Il étudie afin de réussir.”
+(He studies in order to succeed), or “Je pars tôt afin que tu puisses te reposer.”
+(I’m leaving early so that you can rest).

 Afin que + subjunctive